Mercury vs. Progressive: Which one is the cheapest?

 Mercury vs. Progressive: Rates for high-risk drivers

-Take a look at the table below for Mercury rates compared to Progressive rates.
+Check the table below to compare Mercury and Progressive rates.

 Type of violation | Mercury | Progressive |